 The Curriculum - What will my child do in Year 2?

-Please click here to find out more about the Autumn term curriculum in Year 2.
+Please click here to find out more about the Curriculum in Year 2.

-Year 2 have PE on a Monday and Wednesday.
+Year 2 have PE on a Tuesday and Wednesday (Autumn term).

 Click here to view a suggested reading list for children in Year 2.

 Each week homework will be given out on a Thursday and returned the following Tuesday.

 - English - Each child will be given two special CGP books of their own (Comprehension and Spelling, Punctuation and Grammar) and told which page(s) to complete.